Case Study: Aerial

 Physical Product Design

 Startup accelerator TandemLaunch approached Detraform to direct product design and branding for their smart home enterprise named Smartiphy.
 Smartiphy was repositioning from a B2B licensing model, to a consumer electronics brand.
 We began by questioning everything, while evaluating Smartiphy’s goals and market position, ultimately deciding to rethink the entire brand identity.

 Our first step was to learn everything we could about Smartiphy’s work, then we created a budget to address the highest priority creative elements.

 We worked to define to what Smartiphy believes in and how that would be expressed through our creative work.
 We moved away from a focus on technology, to a focus on the idea of home, comfort and style.
-With a seven week schedule we worked fast to prepare Smartiphy for a public launch at CES 2016.
+With a seven week schedule we worked fast to prepare Aerial for a public launch at CES 2016.

-We teamed up with our friends at Kiwi & Pom to design a discreet smart hub that would elevate the technology, presenting a stylish product addition to any home.
+We teamed up again with our friends at Kiwi & Pom to design a discreet smart hub that would elevate the technology, presenting a stylish product addition to any home.
 Kiwi & Pom brought polish and personality to five, fully rendered, design concepts.

 In the meantime we suggested the Smartiphy name was too startup-y and too industry specific.
 Starting with the idea of home, we went a vision quest to find the perfect name.